BDC Hamburger Icon

 However, even if you have your phone lines covered internally, a contact center can still offer key support in these other areas:

 • Email and social media channel management: Especially on social media, customers judge businesses by their speed of response.
-[Read related article: Why Twitter Is an Excellent Customer Support Channel]
+[Read related article: Why X (Formerly Twitter) Is an Excellent Customer Support Channel]

 • Live web chat conversations: Customers are increasingly using web chat as their first point of contact.

-• Data cleansing: Have a contact center staffer comb through your existing database of leads and ensure the information is up to date and accurate.
-This means you won’t have to divert an in-house employee away from their standard responsibilities to get the work done.
+• Data cleansing: Have a contact center staffer comb through your existing database of leads to ensure your information is up to date and accurate.
+This way, you won’t have to divert an in-house employee from their standard responsibilities to get the work done.

-Answering services are best suited for certain companies, generally those that operate in niche market segments or require more advanced work from agents.
+Answering services are best suited for certain companies, generally those operating in niche market segments or require more advanced work from agents.
 These companies may include those in the following industries:

 • Healthcare